davepinch/pinchy.cc/content/topics/places/cities/united-states/washington/whatcom-county/diablo/en.wikipedia.org.md

 ---
-title: "Diablo, Washington (Wikipedia)"
+title: "Diablo, Washington (Wikipedia)" downstream on the Skagit River: Gorge Lake (Wikipedia)
 excerpt: >-
   **Diablo** is an unincorporated community in Whatcom County, Washington, United States.
 The community, which is located on the Skagit River near the Diablo Dam, was established as a company town by Seattle City Light.
 retrieved: 2024-11-23